-About half of the Society's investments, approximately equal to its permanent endowment, are divided between Schroder's Charity Multi-Asset Fund, and Jupiter's Merlin Balanced Portfolio, both of which are mixed funds invested in a range of geographical and industry sectors.
+About half of the Society's investments, approximately equal to its permanent endowment, are invested in the Jupiter Merlin Balanced Portfolio, a mixed fund invested in a range of geographical and industry sectors.

 The investment funds held through CAF are in the Equitrack Fund, a "tracker" fund managed by Legal & General, the Fixed Interest B Fund (formerly the Bond Income Fund), managed by CAF Financial Solutions and the UK Equity Fund B UK (formerly the Equity Growth Fund), also managed by CAF Financial Solutions.